In the U.S. alone, we conduct an average of 12 billion web searches each month. Some of these search queries are conducted by your ideal customers.

 Personally, I like to know as much as possible about the latest Google update and trends in organic search rankings, but I never let the changes control how I see SEO as a whole.

 The time-tested SEO best practices continue to produce the best results, when paired with attention to user experience.
+This is how you become an SEO expert.

 For example, I consider keywords a tool that allows me to understand my customers.
 It gives you insight about user psychology and how to persuade your users to trust you and buy from you.